 You're at the Weiberfastnacht at the office?
 Better watch out: your tie won't hang neatly in front of your shirt for very long.
 On Weiberfastnacht, ties are traditionally cut off from men, symbolically to cut off "the male power".
 Thus, on Weiberfastnacht, the men walk around with their ties cut off and are compensated with a little kiss (Bützchen).

-You can count on a seven-day celebration if you're living in Cologne or Düsseldorf.
+You can count on a 7-day celebration if you're living in Cologne or Düsseldorf.
 On Shrove Monday, the fools hand out sweets and flowers during the Rose Monday parade, dance groups perform their choreographies, and ceremonial and motif floats parade through the streets.
 Weeks before, those from North Rhine-Westphalia are getting their costumes ready.
 So, what’ll be your costume this year?